mrkarthick-cool/Jocker/README.md

 ./J@ckér.sh

-Support this tool just forward ⏩
+ Hello friends Support this tool just forward ⏩

 With your friends and family